-Bette Midler shines in the ‘Hello, Dolly!’ revival
+‘Hello, Dolly!’ review: Bette Midler shines in this glorious Broadway revival - amNewYork

+“Hello, Dolly!” plays an opening run at the Shubert Theatre, 225 W. 44th St., hellodollyonbroadway.com.

 Well, this is it.
-It’s what we’ve been waiting for all season: Bette Midler starring in a lavish Broadway revival of “Hello, Dolly!” -- with David Hyde Pierce thrown in for good measure.
+It’s what we’ve been waiting for all season: Bette Midler starring in a lavish Broadway revival of “Hello, Dolly!” — with David Hyde Pierce thrown in for good measure.
 Need I go on?
-Is there anyone who doesn’t see that this as a match made in musical comedy heaven?
+Is there anyone who doesn’t see that this is a match made in musical comedy heaven?

 Midler has not appeared in a Broadway musical since she played one of the daughters in the original “Fiddler on the Roof,” nearly a half century ago.
 She did do a television adaptation of “Gypsy” and has, of course, headlined countless stage extravaganzas and concerts.